lutzbellmann/c64-autofire/README.md

 To use AVR Dude in the directory with the hex file: sudo avrdude -p t45 -P (your interface) -c (your programmer) -B 1024 -U flash:w:C64_autofire.hex

-Then you have to burn the fuses with sudo $(AVRDUDE) -p t45 -P t45 -c (your interface) -B 1024 -U lfuse:w:0xe2:m -U hfuse:w:0x57:m
+Then you have to burn the fuses with:

+sudo $(AVRDUDE) -p t45 -P (your interface) -c (your programmer) -B 1024 -U lfuse:w:0xe2:m -U hfuse:w:0x57:m

 For "your interface" choose the interface your programmer is connected to.
 F.e. /dev/ttyACM0 or COM3.
 See detailed instructions for using AVRDUDE under https://linux.die.net/man/1/avrdude.